Sparkierkan7/more_explosives_mod/README.md

 ### Gunpowder Pack:
   Basically a big gunpowder bomb that has a much bigger explosion power.

+### Incendiary Bomb:
+  A fire bomb that flings fire projectiles everywhere that land and create fire.

+### Incendiary Pack:
+  Bigger incendiary bomb with a wider range and more fire projectiles.

+### Beeswax Fire Starter:
+  Throws fire projectiles in the direction used.
+  Has a durability of 64 like flint and steel.

 ### Short Musket:
   A gun.
 Can shoot different types of shot.